thibaudcolas/draftail-playground/README.md

 > The demo is [on Heroku](http://playground.draftail.org/).

-It uses two buildpacks: `heroku/nodejs` and `heroku/python`, and is configured to automatically deploy after each push on `master`.
+It uses two buildpacks: `heroku/nodejs` and `heroku/python`, and is configured to automatically deploy after each push on `main`.